A real video room with a shared speech timer and a live audience verdict, right in your browser. No Zoom, no install.

 Audience-voted debates with optional ticketed access.
 Stream public, vote pulls revenue.

 Bracketed pairings, judge scoring, ballot submission.
-The full competitive format too.
+The full competitive setup too.

 No third-party tools.
 No Zoom links.
 Everything a real debate needs, baked in.